paskhaver/jumpstarter/docs/schema.md

 FOREIGN KEY **reward-id** related to PRIMARY KEY **id** in rewards table

-To contribute to a specific project, a user makes a donation in exchange for a reward.
-The **reward** is tied to a monetary amount.
-In my opinion, we do not need to store a connection between the user and the project; it is automatically available through the reward.
+- To pledge to a specific project, a user makes a donation in exchange for a reward. - The **reward** is tied to a monetary amount.
+- In my opinion, we do not need to store a connection between the user and the project
+- The connection is automatically available through the reward's connection with the project.

 User ---->  Reward ----> Project